GPTP-workshop/gptp-workshop.github.io/schedule.md

 - 9:00a **Bill Worzel and Bill Tozier** _Opening Remarks & Welcome_
 - 9:30a **Keynote by Jeff Clune** "A talk in two parts: AI Neuroscience, and Harnessing Illumination Algorithms"
 - 10:30a _Break_
-- 10:45a **Stjepan Picek, Erik Hemberg, Domagoj Jakobovic and Una-May O’Reilly**: "Detecting DoS Attacks: A Genetic Programming Perspective"
+- 10:45a **Stjepan Picek, Erik Hemberg, Domagoj Jakobović and Una-May O’Reilly**: "Detecting DoS Attacks: A Genetic Programming Perspective"
 - 11:30a **Steven Fine, Erik Hemberg and Krzysztof Krawiec**: "Exploiting Subprograms in Genetic Programming" (presented remotely)
 - 12:15p _Discussion_
 - 12:30p _Lunch in Room_